 Through dance, storytelling and rituals this body invites

-This body dreams of possible sustainable futures.
+This body fabulates of possible resilient futures.

 This body cultivates a relationship of soulful reciprocity